|Home : About : Keeshonden : Lhasa Apsos : Amstaffs : Litters : Gallery : Links : Contact|

 Ok so what about those other hairy things huh?

 We'd been showing for a while, and in the breed behind us were Lhasa Apsos.
 They seemed to win a lot, but that was not the attraction.
 In fact it was not until a new Import hit the rings that we decided we really liked this breed.
 His name was Manny, and he was a real dude of a dog!
 It was decided that we would have one of his sons.
 And so 2 years later Andre came home.

-I met my partner Michael in 1999 (although he reckons it was 2000!) and we have pretty much been together ever since.
+I met my husband Michael in 1999 (although he reckons it was 2000!) and we have pretty much been together ever since.
 We have a son together - Toby - who came the day after a dog show in July 2005.
 We got married in 2015.
 I got Michael his very own dog in 2004 - an American Staffordshire Terrier.
 Bart was a dog unlike any other, but he has his own page and you can read more there!
 We have since had a few other Amstaffs come to live with us, you will find details on the Amstaff page.

 In July 2005 I began studying to become a Non Sporting Group judge!
 It was no easy feat, let me tell you, because in case you didn't read the last bit, I also had a baby in July 2005, which just happened to be the 2nd week into the lectures.
 So my new son and I attended lectures every week, judged at an open show, watched lots of shows, studied heaps.....and in May 2006 we had our final exams.
 And I PASSED!
 What a relief, I am soooo glad that is all over.

 In 2017 we celebrate 25 years in the world of show dogs, and what a wonderful 25 years it has been!